Instabilities of heavy magnons in an anisotropic magnet

-{\bf Funding}: The work of X.B., Z.L.D., and M.M. at Georgia Tech was supported by the U.S. Department of Energy, Office of Science, Basic Energy Sciences, Materials Sciences and Engineering Division under award DE-SC-0018660.
+We thank Tyrel McQueen for his help with crystal growth at PARADIM.
+The work of X.B., Z.L.D., and M.M. at Georgia Tech was supported by the U.S. Department of Energy, Office of Science, Basic Energy Sciences, Materials Sciences and Engineering Division under award DE-SC-0018660.
 The work of H.Z. at the Oak Ridge National Laboratory was supported by the U.S. Department of Energy, Office of Science, Basic Energy Sciences, Materials Sciences and Engineering Division.
 The work of S.-S.Z. and C.D.B. at the University of Tennessee was supported by the Lincoln Chair of Excellence in Physics.
 Growth of FeI$_2$ crystals was supported by the National Science Foundation's PARADIM (Platform for the Accelerated Realization, Analysis, and Discovery of Interface Materials) under Cooperative Agreement No.~DMR-1539918.
 Some of this work were performed in part at the Materials Characterization Facility at Georgia Tech which is jointly supported by the GT Institute for Materials and the Institute for Electronics and Nanotechnology, which is a member of the National Nanotechnology Coordinated Infrastructure supported by the National Science Foundation under Grant No.~ECCS-2025462.
 This research used resources at the High Flux Isotope Reactor and Spallation Neutron Source, a DOE Office of Science User Facility operated by the Oak Ridge National Laboratory.\\